 Shabbat Shabloom returns for another wonderful set of summer programs for kids aged 0-5 and their grown-ups!
 Don't miss our launch event on Friday, June 22nd at 10:00am.
 We will then have 8 weeks of weekly Friday programming from on July 6th–August 24th.
 For a full calendar and more information, visit our Shabbat Shabloom page.

-On Monday, August 13th and Tuesday, August 14th, Abundance Farm will be hosting two professional development days for educators around the Pioneer Valley and beyond.
-The first day will focus on outdoor education in Jewish schools; the second day will focus on outdoor education in early childhood centers.
+Abundance Farm is hosting a professional development day for educators around the Pioneer Valley and beyond on Sunday, October 21.
+This day will focus on outdoor education in early childhood centers.

 Click here to learn more about this opportunity.
 If you know you'd like to register, visit the registration button below!